mangoepic/random-username-generator/README.md

 "LolSquid"

 Don't miss your chance and generate your own username.
-This is not a warning.
-This is epic.